tobyhodges/fair-research-software/episodes/05-code-environment.md

 zope.interface  7.0.1
 ```

-To uninstall a package installed in the virtual environment do: `python3 -m pip uninstall <package-name>`.
+To uninstall a package installed in the virtual environment do: `python -m pip uninstall <package-name>`.
 You can also supply a list of packages to uninstall at the same time.

 ## Exporting/Importing virtual environments